 The program requires a minimum committment of 24 weeks

-MEDICATION MANAGEMENT, NUTRITION, AND DAY TREATMENT SERVICES ARE AVAILABLE FOR INDIVIDUALS WITH ADDITIONAL TREATMENT NEEDS
+MEDICATION MANAGEMENT AND NUTRITION SERVICES ARE AVAILABLE FOR INDIVIDUALS WITH ADDITIONAL TREATMENT NEEDS

 DBT CLASS SCHEDULE: